Room: 57, Louis Pasteur St., Room BRS 427

-- “Hedley Byrne” Misused Then Exiled by the Supreme Court of Canada” in Barker et al eds, The Law of Misstatements, (Hart 2015), Chapter 11.
+- Unique Public Duties of Care: Judicial Activism in the Supreme Court of Canada” (2016), 53 Alta L Rev 1.“Hedley Byrne” Misused Then Exiled by the Supreme Court of Canada” in Barker et al eds, The Law of Misstatements, (Hart 2015), Chapter 11.

 - “Supressing Damages in Involuntary Parenthood Actions: Contorting Tort Law, Denying Reproductive Freedom and Discriminating Against Mothers” (2015) 29 Can J. Family Law 11.